💡 Coating considerations based on your packaging materials

 For one, the appearance of this particular finishing is widely known for its elegance (which is typically what most luxury brands want to achieve).

 It is also the best coating to use when incorporating special processes into your boxes such as embossing, foil stamping, and spot UV.

 If you simply have more than enough budget to invest in your packaging design that requires more unique elements, you can also opt for special coatings.

 These types of coating are recommended for long-run orders due to its extra costs.
 However, if budget isn’t a problem, why not!

 - Pearlized coating

-You still have to do your homework and continue to communicate with your manufacturer to find the best fit for your packaging.
+You still have to do your homework and continue to communicate with your manufacturer or packaging expert to find the best fit for your packaging.

 Remember, a well-prepared plan for your packaging will make your life a lot easier.

-From there, you can have a better sense of the overall packaging including the coating and additional finishing that is right for your packaging!
+From there, you can have a better sense of the overall packaging, including the coating and additional finishing that is right for your packaging!

 Require more assistance and need more clarification on the different types of coating?
 Contact us at PakFactory anytime!